rust-stuco/lectures/week8/slides.md

 # Feedback

-If you have 5 minutes, please fill out the [feedback form](https://forms.gle/Nu7YMFFJds9hwzWz9) (on Piazza).
+Please fill out the [feedback form](https://forms.gle/HGE62Duah9YRcJRa7) (on Piazza).

 * It will help us make this semester better for you
 * It will also help make future offerings of this course better for others!
 * Feedback is anonymous, so please be honest

----

-# Homework 8

-Homework 8 TBD
+* You will receive a homework's worth of extra credit!

 ---